Today is the day to reach out,

 Insurance

-For out of network reimbursement: Payment is due at the time of service.
 I provide all the necessary paperwork for my clients to be reimbursed by their insurance provider.
-Most of my clients are able to receive some form of reimbursement from their insurance company.
-Please call your insurance provider to determine your coverage for out of network psychotherapy.
+The majority of my clients receive some form of reimbursement from their insurance.
+Please call your insurance provider to determine your coverage.

 Payment

-If you will not be using insurance benefits, we can discuss fees during the initial phone consultation.
-Cash, credit card or check accepted for payment at the time of service.
+Cash, Credit Card or check accepted for payment at the time of service.

 Cancellation Policy